evalyan/share2020/README.md

    Enter **CTRL+C** from the terminal.

-## Part 4 - Push the banking application to your GitHub repository
+## Part 4 - Update the banking application repository in GitHub

 1. Add the *bankingAPI.js* file you just modified to the current content index.